Odoo Inventory Tutorial: Complete Warehouse Setup Guide

 Step 9: Test Before Your First Live Stock Move

 Run these tests on your staging environment.
-Every test must pass before production go live, no exceptions.
-Treat this final step of the odoo inventory tutorial as a hard gate, not a recommendation.
+Every test must pass before production go live.

 ✅ Pre go live validation tests